acemod/ACE3/documentation/missionmaker/class-names.md

 ---
 layout: wiki
-title: Classnames
+title: class names
-description: A list of all the classnames in ACE3, your wet dream came true.
+description: A list of all the class names in ACE3
 group: missionmaker
 order: 11
 parent: wiki